MikeMuff/CovidGame204/README.md

    - Sound Effects

 #### Monday
-- First Person Controller
+- First Person Controller (Done)
-- Lighting
+- Level 1 Lighting (Done)
-- Operable Doors
+- Level 1 Operable Doors (Done)
+  - If time permits open doors when a task is complete (Ongoing)

 #### Tuesday
 - Zombie AI
+- Death (On Player Controller)
+  - Death from Lava (I assume a collision for death)
+  - Death from Zombie (I assume a collision for death)
+  - Death from timer running out (When timer == 0 Kill character)
+   - Option to restart the scene (Needed)
-- Pause Menu
+- Pause Menu (Might push to Wednesday)
   - Will be ongoing as Saving and factory settings and audio will be here
   - Hopefully a slider for volume for the feeble minded spooked
 - Scene Transition from scene one to two

 #### Wednesday
-- Time configuration
+- Time configuration (In-Progress)
+  - Countdown (Done)
+  - Add Time (Done)
+  - Timer Hitting Zero and death (In-Progress)
-- Level 1 Puzzle 1
+- Level 1 Puzzle 1 (Done)
-- Level 1 Puzzle 2
+- Level 1 Puzzle 2 (Done)

 #### Thursday
 - Level 1 Puzzle 3